Kamala Harris marks 'Bloody Sunday' anniversary in Selma

 Associated Press

-SELMA, Ala.
-(AP) — Vice President Kamala Harris visited Selma, Alabama on Sunday to commemorate a defining moment in the fight for the right to vote, making her trip as congressional efforts to restore the landmark 1965 Voting Rights Act have faltered.

-Under a blazing blue sky, Harris took the stage at the foot of the bridge where in 1965 white state troopers attacked Black voting rights marchers attempting to cross.
-Harris called the site hallowed ground on which people fought for the “most fundamental right of America citizenship: the right to vote.”
+Harris called the site hallowed ground where people fought for the “most fundamental right of America citizenship: the right to vote.”

-“Today, we stand on this bridge at a different time,” Harris said before a cheering crowd of thousands.
-“We again, however, find ourselves caught in between.
-Between injustice and justice.
-Between disappointment and determination.
-Still in a fight to form a more perfect union.
-And nowhere is that more clear than when it comes to the ongoing fight to secure the freedom to vote.”

 The nation’s first female vice president — as well as the first African American and Indian American in the role — spoke of marchers whose “peaceful protest was met with crushing violence.
 They were kneeling when the state troopers charged.
 They were praying when the billy clubs struck.”

-On “Bloody Sunday,” March 7, 1965, state troopers beat and tear-gassed peaceful demonstrators, including young activist John Lewis, who later became a longtime Georgia congressman.
-The images of violence at the Edmund Pettus Bridge — originally named for a Confederate general — shocked the nation and helped galvanize support for passage of the Voting Rights Act.
+Police beat and tear-gassed the marchers, fracturing the skull of young activist John Lewis, a lion of the civil rights movement who went on to long and celebrated career as a Georgia congressman.

+The proposed legislation is named for Lewis, who died in 2020, and is part of a broader elections package that collapsed in the U.S. Senate earlier this year.

-Fifty-seven years later, Democrats are unsuccessfully trying to update the landmark law and pass additional measures to make it more convenient for people to vote.
-A key provision of the law was tossed out by a U.S. Supreme Court decision.
+Democrats have been unsuccessfully trying to update the landmark law and pass additional measures to make it more convenient for people to vote.
+A key provision of the law was tossed out by a U.S. Supreme Court decision in 2013.

-“In a moment of great uncertainty, those marches pressed forward and they crossed,” Harris said.
-“We must do the same.
-We must lock our arms and march forward.
-We will not let setbacks stop us.
-We know that honoring the legacy of those who marched then demands that we continue to push Congress to pass federal voting rights legislation.”

-President Joe Biden on Sunday renewed his call for the passage of voting legislation.

-In Selma, a crowd gathered hours before Harris was scheduled to speak.
-Rank-and-file activists of the civil rights movement, including women who fled the beatings of Bloody Sunday, were seated near the stage.
-The milestone of Harris becoming the nation’s first Black female vice president seemed unimaginable in 1965, they said.

-“That’s why we marched,” Betty Boynton, the daughter-in-law of voting rights activist Amelia Boynton, said.
+Among those gathered Sunday were rank-and-file activists from the 1965 march.
+Harris walked across the bridge on Sunday with Charles Mauldin, who was sixth in line behind Lewis during the Bloody Sunday and was beaten with a night stick.

+Two women who fled the violence said having a Black woman as vice president seemed unimaginable 57 years ago.

 “I was at the tail end and all of the sudden I saw these horses.
 Oh my goodness, and all of the sudden … I saw smoke.
 I didn’t know what tear gas was.
-There were beating people” Boynton said.
+They were beating people,” Boynton said recalling Bloody Sunday.

-But Boynton said Sunday’s anniversary is tempered by fears of the impact of new voting restrictions being enacted.

 “And now they are trying to take our voting rights from us.
 I wouldn’t think in 2022 we would have to do all over again what we did in 1965,” Boynton said.